 Application Deadline: February 1, 2021

-What does the reality of an ever-increasing multi-ethnic and multicultural mission field within the United States of America mean for the future of the African American church and its pastoral leaders?
-How do social issues such as racism, the increase in Black males in the prison industrial complex, urbanization, gentrification, the widening of the economic gap, and the continuing evolution of hip hop culture impact the worship, discipleship, and witness of the African American church?
-Must African American pastors become post-Black in order to stay relevant?
-These critical questions and more will be explored as part of this Doctor of Ministry cohort developed to further equip African American pastors theologically, increase one’s organizational leadership skills, and expand one’s ability to engage communities and cultures for transformation.
+What does the reality of an ever-increasing multi-ethnic and multicultural mission field within the United States of America mean for the future of African American communities and its leaders?
+How do social issues such as racism, the increase in Black males in the prison industrial complex, urbanization, gentrification, the widening of the economic gap, and the continuing evolution of hip hop culture impact the worship, discipleship, and witness of the African American community?
+Must African American leaders become post-Black in order to stay relevant?
+These critical questions and more will be explored as part of this Doctor of Ministry cohort developed to further equip leaders theologically, increase one’s organizational leadership skills, and expand one’s ability to engage communities and cultures for transformation.